ZeroJester/CMPG-323-Overview---35376759/README.md

 ## Branching Strategy
     GitHub Flow

-    I will be using the GitHub Flow branching strategy.
+    I will be using the GitHub Flow branching strategy for each project, as the projects are seperate.
     This strategy allows me to focus on one feature or hot-fix at a time, improving efficiency.
     This is a very simple, yet effective branching strategy, and can even be used with complex projects.
     I will be the only person working on these projects, so only one version of the code will be available at all times.